standard/semistandard/README.md

     lib/torrent.js:950:11: Expected '===' and instead saw '=='.
   ```

-3. Never give style feedback on a pull request again!
+3. Never give style feedback on a pull request again! (unless its about semicolons)

 ## FAQ